dille12/OVRDOZE/readme.md

 1. Install Hamachi from https://www.vpn.net/
 2. Create a new network.
 3. Share the name and password of the network to your friends.
+4. Enable python's access through your firewall
-4. Once everyone is in the same network, your in-game ip address should change to your Hamachi ipv4.
+5. Once everyone is in the same network, your in-game ip address should change to your Hamachi ipv4.
 This can be seen in the multiplayer tab.
-5. Host a game, and share your ip with your friends.
+6. Host a game, and share your ip with your friends.
-6. Start the game.
+7. Start the game.

 # CONTROLS